catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

      $ openstack router list
      $ openstack subnet list

-    To find the Project ID, Router ID and Router IP Address, you can issue the following command using the name of the router you found previously:
+    To find the Project ID (tenant ID), Router ID and Router IP address, you can issue the following command using the name of the router you found
+    previously:

     .. code-block:: bash